 Step 1- Analyse your Opening Balance

-You have to Backup your company files before you start reconciliation process.
+You have to backup your company files before you start the reconciliation process.
 Review the Opening balance In case you are reconciling for the first time.
 Choose a day to initiate your tracking transaction.
 Enter the actual balance of your account on that day.
 It would act as a starting point.

 Step 2- Make Arrangements for the Reconciliation

 Ensure that you have entered all transactions for the bank statement period you intend to reconcile.
 Wait to enter transactions that haven’t cleared your bank and aren’t showing up on your account.

 Start reconciling after receiving your bank statement.
 Start with your oldest bank statement if you’re reconciling multiple months.
 Make a separate reconciliation for each month’s statements, one at a time.

 Tip- You’ll see a sign-in window if you’re reconciling a Merchant or Payments account and QuickBooks Desktop detects that you aren’t signed in.
 This ensures that your account is linked to a legitimate company ID.

 - Click on Reconcile under the Banking menu.

 - Select the bank or credit card account you want to reconcile in the Account field.

 - Statement Date is filled automatically.
 It’s a swing between 30 or 31 days after the previous reconciliation’s statement date.
 Make changes as per your bank statement needs.